stefanue/wdc-toolkit/packages/toolkit/README.md

 ### Customizing the Webpack config

-In general, we don't recommend customizing the webpack config, the default webpack config and the 10up-toolkits options should provide all that's needed for most projects.
+In general, we don't recommend customizing the webpack config, the default webpack config and the wdc-toolkits options should provide all that's needed for most projects.
 However, in case you need to modify the webpack config you can to so by creating a `webpack.config.js` file at the root of your project.

 The example below will update the webpack config so that wdc-toolkit processes and transpiles `@vendor/your-custom-package`.
 This would be required you publishing an untranspiled package.